Texas Gov. Abbott sends miles of cars along border to deter migrants

 The Homeland Security Department is investigating reports that Border Patrol agents on horseback attempted to grab migrants and push them back toward Mexico, captured in scenes Sunday along the Rio Grande.

-“What we did, we put hundreds of Texas Department of Public Safety cars and created a steel wall — a steel wall of DPS vehicles — that prevented anybody from crossing that dam that you’ve seen people walk across,” Abbott told Fox News in an interview on Tuesday.
+“What we did, we put hundreds of Texas Department of Public Safety cars and created a steel wall — a steel wall of DPS vehicles — that prevented anybody from crossing that dam that you’ve seen people walk across,” Abbott told Fox News in an interview Tuesday.
 “We effectively … regained control of the border.”

-Abbott has long championed the construction of a physical border wall in Texas, a major priority of former president Donald Trump, in addition to the use of “strategic fencing.”
+Abbott has long championed the construction of a physical border wall in Texas, a major priority of President Donald Trump, in addition to the use of “strategic fencing.”

 He slammed the Biden administration while insisting his state would continue to take action, including by injecting $2 billion toward border security funding.
-“It has been the state of Texas that has had to step up,” Abbott said Tuesday at a news conference from the Del Rio.
+“It has been the state of Texas that has had to step up,” Abbott said Tuesday at a news conference from Del Rio.
 “Failure to enforce laws that exist in the United States leads to chaos and chaos leads to inhumanity.”

-The Trump administration completed more than 450 miles of 18- to 30-foot steel-bollard fencing topped with anti-climbing plates along stretches of the international boundary but plans were widely-criticized as xenophobic, expensive and having little impact on the crisis.
+The Trump administration completed more than 450 miles of 18- to 30-foot steel-bollard fencing topped with anti-climbing plates along stretches of the international boundary, but plans were widely criticized as xenophobic, expensive and having little impact on the crisis.

 President Biden, meanwhile, has taken steps to move away from investing in the physical U.S.-Mexico border wall.
 On his first day in office, he halted construction of the wall and directed his administration to study possibilities for repurposing the project’s funding.
 However, he has signaled that enforcing the border using technology and personnel remains a priority.